leo-cb/retouch-image/README.md

 # retouch-image

-Retouches an image following the given instructions, using a getimg.ai model.
+Retouches an image following the given instructions, using an image-to-image model.

 <img src="images/gui.png" alt="GUI" height="440">